 Older kids are developing a serious sense of personal style.
 Let them make their own home decor, jewelry and fashionable accessories with the help of kits, then show off their hard work to their friends.
 Play expert Valerie Deenan, creator of Inner Child Fun, says she "loves Seedling craft kits, which are eco-friendly and encourage kids to put their own personal touches on their projects."

 Get kids up and running out of the house.
 If your kids participate in organized sports, buy them a new basketball or new baseball gloves to start the season in style.
-You might also consider introducing them to a new activity that you can do together -- tossing around the KANJAMGlow-in-the-Dark Flying Disc means you can have outdoor fun no matter the hour.
+You might also consider introducing them to a new activity that you can do together — tossing around the KANJAM Flying Disc means lots of good, outdoor fun.

 If you think art supplies are just crayons and markers, think again.
-Items like the Crayola Paint Maker let kids take charge and create their own custom supplies.
-Get their creative juices flowing, and soon there will be plenty of masterpieces to hang on the wall.
+Items like the Watercolor Postcard Kit let kids take charge and create their own custom postcards.
+Get their creative juices flowing, and soon there will be plenty of masterpieces to mail to family and friends.
 "For kids in this age group, I highly recommend seeking products that foster lots of processed-based or open-ended art," says Deenan.

-It's no surprise that building sets make the list for great gifts for kids, since it promotes creative thinking and an increased attention span.
-The variety of kits is nearly endless -- try a set based around their favorite movie, or opt for one that allows for two ways of play: the MindWare Marble Run set lets kids design a course before sending marbles through.
+It's no surprise that building sets make the list for great gifts for kids, since they promote creative thinking and an increased attention span.
+The variety of kits is nearly endless — try a set based around their favorite movie, or opt for one that allows for two ways of play: the MindWare Marble Run set lets kids design a course before sending marbles through.

 Grade-school girls have traded their baby dolls for more realistic versions.
-Many lines, such as the American Girl Dolls, come with extra accessories to keep kids interested.
+Many lines, such as the Our Generation Dolls, come with extra accessories to keep kids interested.
 Look for versions that offer matching kid-size clothing, pets and outfits, which allow your little girl to dream up a whole new world for her new best friend.